Difference Between MariaDB vs MySQL

 - MariaDB has many storage engines, while MySQL does not have many storage engines.

-- MariaDB codes are truly open source, but we cannot call MySQL codes as fully open source after the Oracle acquisition.
+- MariaDB codes are truly open source, but we cannot call MySQL codes fully open source after the Oracle acquisition.

 - Test cases are provided for all fixed bugs in MariaDB, but MySQL does not provide test cases.